JSSpaulding/rcrimeanalysis/cran-comments.md

   kde_map: no visible binding for global variable 'providers' Undefined global functions or variables: providers

-  'providers' is defined within the 'leaflet' package.
-The example uses an ESRI basemap from the imported leaflet package.
+  'providers' is defined by the 'leaflet' package.
+The example uses an ESRI basemap from the imported 'leaflet' package.
+  In the example, I call the 'leaflet' package to load the basemaps.

+## Other Comments
+This is a first submission of the package.
+Please let me know if there is anything else that I can do to help this process.